tablexi/pg_sequencer/README.md

 [![Build Status](https://travis-ci.org/tablexi/pg_sequencer.svg?branch=master)](https://travis-ci.org/tablexi/pg_sequencer)

-pg_sequencer adds methods to your migrations to allow you to create, drop and change sequence objects in PostgreSQL.
-It also dumps sequences to schema.rb.
+The `pg_sequencer` gem adds methods to your migrations to allow you to create, drop and change sequence objects in PostgreSQL.
+It also dumps sequences to `schema.rb` by extending `ActiveRecord::SchemaDumper`.

-This is especially useful if you are connecting to a legacy database where the primary key field is declared as an INTEGER and a sequence is queried for the value of the next record.

-The design of pg_sequencer is heavily influenced on Matthew Higgins' Foreigner gem: https://github.com/matthuhiggins/foreigner

 ## Installation